koolio29/Report-Generating-Tool/readme.md

 # Report Generating Tool

 This Python script allows lecturers to generate exam feedback reports.
-In the current version of the script, lecturers can generate single or multiple feedback reports using csv files downloaded from BlackBoard.
+In the current version of the script, lecturers can generate single or multiple feedback reports (in markdown) using csv files downloaded from BlackBoard.

 The report generated contains:
 * Basic statistics of the overall exam.